Assassin-plus/Assassin-plus.github.io/_posts/2025-03-14-Percentage-Closer-Filtering.md

 similar to texture magnification (Section 6.2.1).
 Instead of a single sample being taken off the shadow map, the four nearest samples are retrieved.
-The technique does not interpolate between the depths themselves, but rather the results of their comparisons with the surface¡Çs depth.
-That is, the surface¡Çs depth is compared separately to the four texel depths, and the point is then determined to be in light or shadow for each shadow-map sample.
+The technique does not interpolate between the depths themselves, but rather the results of their comparisons with the surface's depth.
+That is, the surface's depth is compared separately to the four texel depths, and the point is then determined to be in light or shadow for each shadow-map sample.
 These results, i.e., 0 for shadow and 1 for light, are then bilinearly interpolated to calculate how much the light actually contributes to the surface location.
 This filtering results in an artificially soft shadow.
-These penumbrae change, depending on the shadow map¡Çs resolution, camera location, and other factors.
+These penumbrae change, depending on the shadow map's resolution, camera location, and other factors.
 For example, a higher resolution makes for a narrower softening of the edges.
 Still, a little penumbra and smoothing is better than none at all.

 This idea of retrieving multiple samples from a shadow map and blending the results is called *percentage-closer filtering* (PCF) [1475].Area lights produce soft shadows.
-The amount of light reaching a location on a surface is a function of what proportion of the light¡Çs area is visible from the location.
+The amount of light reaching a location on a surface is a function of what proportion of the light's area is visible from the location.
 PCF attempts to approx- imate a soft shadow for a punctual (or directional) light by reversing the process.
-Instead of finding the light¡Çs visible area from a surface location, it finds the visibility of the punctual light from a set of surface locations near the original location.
+Instead of finding the light's visible area from a surface location, it finds the visibility of the punctual light from a set of surface locations near the original location.
 See Figure 7.22.
 The name ¡Èpercentage-closer filtering¡É refers to the ultimate goal, to find the percentage of the samples taken that are visible to the light.
 This percentage is